 - Residents who need diapers changed are getting sores or worse because it does not happen.

 - Residents are withering away due to dehydration.

-The issue is that these facilities are not staffed for the increased number of sick residents so that COVID deaths are having a ripple effect of limiting the care other non-COVID residents get.
-It could be due to staff’s focus on residents with the virus or the fact they also contract the virus and leave fewer coworkers available to provide the necessary care.
+The issue is that these facilities are not staffed for the increased number of sick residents, so COVID deaths are having a ripple effect of limiting the care other non-COVID residents get.
+It could be due to the staff’s focus on residents with the virus or the fact they also contract the virus and leave fewer coworkers available to provide the necessary care.
 This dynamic is confirmed with non-COVID-related deaths going up in facilities particularly hit hard by COVID.

 Despite the tragic number of deaths, there is some good news in the form of a vaccine.
 Ideally, the staff and vulnerable residents will be the first to receive new vaccines.
 However, when the cloud of this pandemic clears, there will likely be a reckoning with those facilities that did not properly care for their elderly charges.

 If your loved one has been neglected due to understaffing, contact our San Antonio nursing home neglect lawyers immediately.